 TMB Rules Summary

-Got Licensure questions?
-Call the Knowledge Center.
+Got Texas Medical License questions?
+Call or email the Knowledge Center.

 When you visit any of our websites, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalized web experience.
 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and manage your preferences.
 Please note, blocking some types of cookies may impact your experience of the site and the services we are able to offer.

 These cookies are necessary for our website to function properly and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms or where they’re essential to provide you with a service you have requested.
 You cannot opt-out of these cookies.
 You can set your browser to block or alert you about these cookies, but if you do, some parts of the site will not then work.
 These cookies do not store any personally identifiable information.